Training Methods and Nutrition for Muscle Mass Building

 9. Make sure to get at least 7-8 hours sleep.

-10. Train with someone that is above your level and experienced (even a quality trainer who is competent about biomechanics and can improve your techniques).
+10. Train with someone that is above your level and experienced (even a quality trainer who has a good/better understanding of biomechanics and can improve your techniques).

 Inspiration always helps you push yourself to higher levels.
 A workout partner can also help you push yourself to the limit without injury.
 A good trainer will see the flaws in your technique and tweak your program appropriately.